agrimrules/hashmatch/README.md

 ```shell
 hashmatch /path/to/directory1 /path/to/directory2
 ```
-Will traverse both directories and indicate if all files within them match or now.
+Will traverse both directories and indicate if all files within them match or not.

 ## License